Introduction

 - Drainage and Water Runoff: Codes may dictate pitch angles to guarantee efficient water runoff, minimizing leaks and water damage risks.

-To navigate these regulations effectively, consider these steps:
+To navigate these regulations effectively:

 - Research Local Building Codes: Review local building codes, often available on government websites or through building inspectors.